Murder of Ella Bennett

-On February 4, 2007, Paris Lee Bennett, a 13-year-old American, murdered his 4-year-old sister, Ella Bennett, in Abilene, Texas.
+On February 4, 2007, 13-year-old Paris Lee Bennett murdered his 4-year-old sister, Ella Bennett, in Abilene, Texas.
 Paris stabbed Ella 17 times.

-The motive for the murder was Paris' resentment towards his mother, Charity Bennett, as he believed the best way to emotionally damage her was to take away one of her children.
+The motive for the murder was Paris's resentment towards his mother, Charity Bennett, as he believed the most effective way to emotionally damage her was to take away one of her children.

 Paris pleaded guilty in juvenile court to capital murder, and was given the maximum sentence of 40 years in prison, with the possibility of parole after 20 years.
-Following the murder, Paris was evaluated and met criteria for Conduct disorder traits consistent with what is sometimes called sociopathy.
+Following the murder, Paris was evaluated and met criteria for conduct disorder.

 The murder has gained extensive attention due to its circumstances, as well as the ages of both the perpetrator and the victim.

 Background

-Charity Bennett, the mother of Paris and Ella Bennett, is the daughter of Kyla Claar Bennett.
+Charity Bennett, the mother of Paris and Ella Bennett, was Kyla Claar Bennett's daughter.
 Kyla Bennett was charged with conspiring to murder her husband and Charity's father, James Robert Bennett Jr. She was controversially found not guilty, and Charity believes her mother was actually guilty.
 Kyla later joked in a documentary about "manipulat[ing]" the jury.
 During her childhood, Charity became addicted to drugs in an attempt to gain attention from her mother, but Kyla never showed any interest.

 Murder

 Shortly before the murder, Charity had relapsed into drug addiction.
 This was believed to be Paris's breaking point, making him decide to murder Ella.
 However, Paris displayed warning signs of violence before the murder and has since admitted to feeling homicidal tendencies since he was a young child.

-On February 4, 2007, Charity hired a babysitter, as she had to work late at her job at the restaurant Buffalo Wild Wings as it was the night of the 2007 Super Bowl.
-Around 10:00 PM, Paris was able to manipulate the babysitter and convinced her to leave the house.
-Later that night sometime before 11:30 PM, Paris entered Ella's room; sexually assaulted her and stabbed her 17 times.
+On February 4, 2007, Charity hired a babysitter; she had to work late at her job at the Buffalo Wild Wings restaurant because it was the night of the 2007 Super Bowl.
+Around 10:00 PM, Paris manipulated the babysitter and convinced her to leave the house.
+Later that night, sometime before 11:30 PM, Paris entered Ella's room and stabbed her 17 times.
 Following the murder, he called a school friend for about six minutes before deciding to call 9-1-1 at 11:42 PM.
-On the call, Paris appeared to fake insanity, telling the dispatcher that he thought Ella was an inflamed pumpkin-headed demon and stabbed her.
-Once the dispatcher instructed Paris to perform CPR, he instead pretended he was by counting with the dispatcher as he paced around the room.
+On the call, Paris appeared to fake insanity, telling the dispatcher that he thought Ella was a demon and stabbed her.
+The dispatcher instructed Paris to perform CPR.
+Instead, he pretended he was by counting along with the dispatcher as he paced around the room.
 Paris was later arrested sometime before 12:30 AM.